zhaocai/alfred-workflow/README.md

 ## FEATURES:

 * Use standard [bundler][gembundler] to easily package, manage, and update ruby gems in the workflow.
-* Friendly exception and debug output to the Mac OS X Console
+* Friendly exception and debug output to the Mac OS X Console.
+* Automate rescue feedback items to alfred when something goes wrong.
 * Functions for smart case query filter of feedback results.
 * Functions for finding the bundle ID, cache and storage paths, and query arguments.
 * Functions for reading and writing plist files.